oracle-livelabs/apex/scm-ai-agent/introduction/introduction.md

 In this hands-on workshop, you will build an **AI Procurement Agent** for the **APEX Inventory and Warehouse Management** application.
 You will define tools that allow warehouse managers to identify stock shortages, evaluate suppliers, and raise purchase orders, all from within a conversational chat interface in Oracle APEX.

-You will define eight tools using the three tool types available in APEX AI Agents: **Retrieve Data**, **Execute Server-side Code**, and **Execute Client-side Code**.
+You will define seven tools using the three tool types available in APEX AI Agents: **Retrieve Data**, **Execute Server-side Code**, and **Execute Client-side Code**.
 You will also learn when to use each one, all configured declaratively within Oracle APEX.

 Estimated Workshop Time: 60 minutes